-PHOTO: It doesn't have to be fancy - just
+PHOTO: It doesn't have to be fancy - just use your cellphone camera in front of a plain background.
+Wear a nice shirt and don't forget to smile!

 HEADLINE: Tell people what you're excited about now and the cool things you want to do in the future.